landlord6000/landlord6000/README.md

 - 👋 Hi, I’m @landlord6000
 - 👀 I’m interested in neural networks
-- 🌱 I’m currently working in GOSNIIAS as low-level engineer
+- 🌱 I’m currently working in GOSNIIAS as low-level engineer.
+We develop highly efficient software for Russian processors and cluster systems
 - 📫 How to reach me TG @boltusein

 <!---